 As a keen collaborator and traveller, Ali has worked in numerous ensembles and with a range of artists in many countries.
 In notated-music ensembles, she has won prizes and toured Australia and France, and performed with saxophonists in five states, the UK, Italy and Malaysia.
 As a member of halfsound, Ali and co-artistic director Matt Hinchliffe have toured South-East Asia extensively supported by Creative Victoria, and have also performed in Australia, Taiwan and India.

 Ali has been living nomadically in Asia for some years exploring her own voice as an experimental improviser and collaborating extensively with local artists.
-Highlights include a residency with thanks to Green Papaya Arts Projects and Asialink Arts, and participation in the WSK Festival of the Recently Possible in the Philippines.
+Highlights include a residency with thanks to Green Papaya Arts Projects and Asialink Arts, and participation in the WSK Festival of the Recently Possible in the Philippines and KLEX Fest in Malaysia.
 Ali is now on the panel for the Tilde New Music Festival and a member of Forest Collective, one of Melbourne’s leading new music ensembles.

 Forest Collective is a not for profit arts organisation focusing on contemporary classical music.
 We commission, create, and present various art forms, often giving independent artists a platform to develop their practice and reach new audiences, within a supportive environment.
 Forest Collective is run by a volunteer team of creative, young professionals who strive to enrich audiences though multidisciplinary, innovative, collaborative, experimental, and traditional art forms from new, early and mid career artists.
 We pride ourselves on giving a voice to underperformed and underrepresented creators and composers.